rustvister/http-pong-/README.md

 # Http-Pong

-This is a simple app to play with docker exposing ports and curl passing parameters.
+This is a fork simple app to play with docker exposing ports and curl passing parameters.

 The app starts on localhost and dumps all HTTP requests with headers that it receives.